arielkirkwood/melodic-web/docs/1.0/getting-started/contents.md

     └── melodic.min.js
 {% endhighlight %}

 This is the most basic form of Melodic: precompiled files for quick drop-in usage in nearly any web project.
-We provide compiled CSS and JS (`melodic.*`), as well as compiled and minified CSS and JS (`melodic.min.*`).
+We provide compiled CSS and JavaScript (`melodic.*`), as well as compiled and minified CSS and JS (`melodic.min.*`).
 CSS [source maps](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) (`melodic.*.map`) are available for use with certain browsers' developer tools.
 Bundled JS files (`melodic.bundle.js` and minified `melodic.bundle.min.js`) include [Popper](https://popper.js.org/), but not [jQuery](https://jquery.com/).

 ## CSS files